section-engineering-education/engineering-education/content/articles/a-beginner-guide-to-softmax-regression-using-tensorflow/index.md

 - The learner should have basic knowledge of programming.
 They should be equipped with knowledge of the python programming language. (<https://github.com/Akuli/python-tutorial>)
-- Running python codes requires python3 or the latest version. (<https://www.python.org/downloads/>) Tensorflow basic knowledge is also required to quickly understand TensorFlow concepts in this article. (<https://github.com/Akuli/python-tutorial>)
+- Running python codes requires python3 or the latest version. (<https://www.python.org/downloads/>) Tensorflow basic knowledge is also required to understand TensorFlow concepts in this article quickly. (<https://github.com/Akuli/python-tutorial>)
 - Download TensorFlow from(<https://www.tensorflow.org/install/>)
 - Logic regression knowledge in Python also comes in handy. (<https://github.com/IKMLab/Logistic-Regression-Tutorial>)